Providence Catholic High School: Clubs and activities

 The marching band started their first competitive season in 2006 and since then, had received awards and recognition in several fields in local/regional, state, and national competitions such as Bands of America.
 They also have performed at the halftime show of the 2010 Outback Bowl.
 The marching band placed in states competition in their classification for the first time in the school's history at Illinois State University in class 2A in 2019.
 For the 2020-2021 school year, with several closures and cancellations of on-site competitions due to COVID-19, the marching band participated through virtual competitions that were hosted through USBands and The Cavaliers GearWORKS.
-In October 31, 2020, the marching band placed 1st for the state of Illinois in class 1A through USBands.
-In November 7, 2020, they placed 3rd place in the nation in class 1A with first place in the Visual caption and overall Midwest Regional Champions.
+On October 31, 2020, the marching band placed 1st for the state of Illinois in class 1A through USBands.
+On November 7, 2020, they placed 3rd place in the nation in class 1A with first place in the Visual caption and overall Midwest Regional Champions.
 In the 2021 marching band season, the band placed 2nd in States in class 2A and made school history by performing in Finals for the first time at ISU placing 15th.

-The winter guard first started their competitive program in 2002, in which they compete in the MidWest Color Guard Circuit (also known as MWCGC, a local circuit that uses the WGI competing format, and utilizes several similar competing rules and regulations), where they currently are in class SRA.
-During the 2021 season, they competed virtually through the MidWest Color Guard Circuit, MAIN through USBands, and WGI.
-They ended their season with an Excellent rating through MAIN, silver medal for beginner soloist performance, and a gold medal through MWCGC.
+The winter guard first started their competitive program in 2002, in which they compete in the MidWest Color Guard Circuit (also known as MWCGC, a local circuit that uses the WGI competing format, and utilizes several similar competing rules and regulations), where they currently are in class SRA and obtained several placement titles since their introduction to the circuit.
+During the 2021 virtual season during the COVID-19 Lockdowns, they competed virtually through the MWCGC, MAIN through USBands, and WGI, in which they have competed in since.
 The choir, jazz, and concert band departments performs in performances through ILMEA, IHSA, Midwest Music Festival, and Music for All in which they have several awards and medals for both groups and solo performances.

 Athletics

-Providence Catholic High School holds a record 31 team state championships.
+Providence Catholic High School holds a record 32 team state championships.
 No other private High School in Illinois has more.
 The Providence Celtics compete in two conferences.
 Men's teams compete in the Chicago Catholic League (CCL), while the women compete in the Girls Catholic Athletic Conference (GCAC).
 Providence competes in state tournaments sponsored by the Illinois High School Association (IHSA).

+The baseball team won three straight Class 4A baseball state championships, from 2014, 2015 and 2016.

 The school sponsors teams for men and women in basketball, cross country, golf, soccer, tennis, track & field, and volleyball.
 Men may also compete in baseball, bowling, football, lacrosse and wrestling.
 Women may compete in cheerleading, dance and softball.
 In 2016, the hockey team won their second Kennedy Cup.